Rajakavitha1/testing_gitbook/installation.md

    kubectl port-forward $POD_NAME 8000:8000 --namespace seldon-system
    ```

 1. Open your browser and navigate to `http://127.0.0.1:8000/seldon-deploy/` to access Seldon Enterprise Platform.

    ![Seldon Enterprise Platform](sep-welcome-page.png "Seldon Enperprise Platform Welcome Page")

 1. Apply the trial license and click **Activate**.

+{% hint style="info" %}
+**Note**: After confirming that port-forwarding to the application is configured, you can open your browser and navigate to `http://127.0.0.1:8000/seldon-deploy/` to access the Seldon Enterprise Platform deployed in the Kubernetes cluster at any time..
+{% endhint %}

 ## Additional Resources